 These two Kansas University professors – initially together with a third colleague, Franklyn Nelick (1918-96) – were among a handful of American academics of the counter-cultural 60s who revolted against the debunking of classically and religiously rooted dimensions of our culture.
 They dared what they called an “experiment in tradition.”
 (More about this here.)
-The program they taught in the 1970s changed hundreds of lives (including my own).
-I dared to approach these two in the 1980s, after the program had been suppressed (through “death by administration,” as Quinn put it), and see if we could rekindle the fire.
-They agreed to sit down and revisit their famous lectures (always together, without notes), but this time on tape.
-They were well recompensed for their work, but it was also clear that, despite their aversion to technology, they immensely enjoyed the opportunity to teach “at a distance” (long before our similar needs of 2020!).
-Distance in miles – the tapes were made for my students in Europe – is now matched by distance in decades.
+The program they taught in the 1970s changed hundreds of lives, including my own.
+I dared to approach these two in the 1980s, after the program had been suppressed – through “death by administration,” as Quinn put it – and see if we could rekindle the fire.
+They agreed to sit down and revisit their famous lectures, always together, without notes, but this time on tape.
+They were well recompensed for their work, but it was also clear that, despite their aversion to technology, they immensely enjoyed the opportunity to teach “at a distance,” long before our similar needs of 2020.
+The tapes were made for my students in Europe, so now distance in space is matched by distance in decades.

 When these recordings were made, it had been almost 15 years since my participation in the original course.
 However, I found these later conversations especially engaging, with the two men more seasoned and sober than in the heyday of the program.
 Many of the tapes are now beyond repair, but a good number of them have been successfully digitized and (with help of my talented webmaster) enhanced in quality.
 As more become available, they shall be posted here.
 An introductory talk, followed by conversations on Homer’s Odyssey and Iliad, Plato’s Republic, The Persian Wars of Herodotus and, finally, the Bible, were retrievable in their integrity.
 On Cicero only the third of three tapes was located.
 On Aeschylus and Thucydides also only one tape of each has survived; still, what is said is well worth a listen.
 My hopes to locate tapes on the other authors, highlighted below, may have proven misguided.